Jbleezy/BO1-Reimagined/README.md

 #### QED
 * Free perk effect now only gives the perk to the player who threw the QED
 * 100% chance of giving perk when thrown near a perk machine
-* 100% chance of opening door when thrown near a door
+* 100% chance of opening a door when thrown near a door
 * 100% chance of upgrading current weapon when thrown near Pack-a-Punch machine
 * Revive player effect now only revives players near where the QED was thrown
 * 100% chance of reviving player when thrown near downed player